 It should also be updated as needed by the Rapporteur and then annexed to the Question meeting report where the proposal was agreed.
 One annex should be added for each new work item.

 Start of template

-Annex HH A.13 justification for proposed draft new ITU-T B.xyz "Multimedia authentication framework, workflows and procedures"
+Annex HH A.13 justification for proposed draft new ITU-T HSTP-MMA "Multimedia authentication framework, workflows and procedures"